 - Continuity: Cloud IP phone systems are an important part of a business continuity plan, in that reputable providers maintain redundant servers and can forward phone calls to alternate destinations in the event of an emergency.

 Before selecting a cloud IP phone system supplier, it’s important to know that there are a range of common implementation practices, with providers generally falling into one of two categories:

 - Self-service providers, who are often web-based, may simply ship your new phones to you with the expectation that you will be able to hook them up and figure out how to use them on your own.
 This approach might work if you have your own IT staff, but phone system administration and expertise is commonly a low priority for busy IT departments.
 One must also consider what happens to the knowledge of your phone system should your internal IT staff experience turnover, or if you move to a different outsourced IT partner.

 - Full-service providers, with a location in your area, may offer a turn-key system that is thoughtfully planned out by project managers and professionally installed by certified technicians.
-They'll ensure that your Local Area Network (LAN) and Wide Area Network (WAN) are ready for a successful deployment of the solution, and are a resource for your IT staff or partner (if you have one) in this highly-specialized work.
+They’ll ensure that your Local Area Network (LAN) and Wide Area Network (WAN) are ready for a successful deployment of the solution, and are a resource for your IT staff or partner (if you have one) in this highly-specialized work.

 The level of support you can expect after the installation is typically in line with the level of support you receive during the installation, so be sure to ask lots of questions during your discovery process regarding how the provider’s implementation process works, and what sort of support the provider will offer afterwards.

 At POPP, we offer an Internet Phone System locally-hosted on the Microsoft Metaswitch® we own and operate.
 For more information on how a hosted/cloud IP phone system can lower your business communications costs while increasing productivity, please connect with a Communications Technologist at POPP today, at 763-797-7900.
 Thank you!